Child/Teens Psychotherapy

 Adolescent Services

-Adolescence can be an extremely turbulent time for a young person and their parents.
-It can be helpful for a young person to have a confidential space in which he or she is able to talk about their worries and concerns, for example peer and parent relationships, self-identity or exam stress.
-A young person may want to talk to somone that is not a friend, parent or a teacher.
+Adolescence can be an extremely turbulent time for a you and your parents.
+It can be helpful for a you to have a confidential space in which you are able to talk about your worries and concerns, for example peer and parent relationships, self-identity or exam stress.
+You may want to talk to someone that is not a friend, parent or a teacher.
 In this situation seeing an unbiased clinical psychologist like Dr Milburn can be helpful and effective.

 The young person might be: